Alluxio/alluxio/docs/en/Admin-CLI.md

 ### report

-The `report` command provides runtime information of Alluxio cluster.
+The `report` command provides Alluxio running cluster information.

-For example, `report` can be used to get runtime cluster state (leader master address and port, live and lost worker numbers) and cluster capacity information.
+For example, `report` can be used to get runtime cluster state and capacity information.

 ```bash
 $ ./bin/alluxio fsadmin report
 ```

 ### ufs